-As dental practices open up for treatment and procedures, prioritizing the cash flow recovery plan to reduce the financial impact is of high importance.
+As dental practices open up for treatment and procedures, prioritizing the cash flow recovery plan to reduce the financial impact is highly important.
 Cash flow management for dental practices had always been quite complex for the size of the organization.

 The biggest challenges faced by dental practices include ensuring effective reimbursements, optimizing upfront patient payments, and bringing overall efficiency in their cash flow management.

-But, at a time when you have to be focused on your patients’ safety providing excellent dental care, you should not be sweating over claims management and patient collection.
-Therefore a comprehensive cash flow analysis reviewing your practice’s RCM is going to be crucial.
+But, at a time when you have to be focused on your patients’ safety and providing excellent dental care, you should not be sweating over claims management and patient collection.
+Therefore a comprehensive cash flow analysis reviewing your practice’s RCM will be crucial.

 Cash flow management involved a lot of grunt work even before COVID-19.
 But with the current state of dental practices in the country, having a cost-efficient and customer-operated payment system looks more promising and flexible from both standpoints- patient and provider.

 Keep looking at where the major expenses in the collection are coming from.
-You might be routing a lot of patients to collection agencies, increasing the cost of collection considerably, when a regular follow-up alone could have solved the issue.
-It might be the time to check and reduce the errors which have been taking most of your task management time and collection costs.
+You might be routing many patients to collection agencies, increasing the cost of collection considerably when a regular follow-up alone could have solved the issue.
+It might be the time to check and reduce the errors that have taken most of your task management time and collection costs.

 An active and regular follow-up to collect outstanding patient balances is important.
 This helps to reduce lost production value and adds to your revenue.
 Focus on increasing net collections by automating follow-ups and reminders and sticking to a routine regular process through two-way communication.

 You can capture eligibility data with smart forms and use it to estimate the patient’s share accurately.
-The data captured in the eligibility form can further be used to eliminate the inaccuracies prior to claims submission
+The data captured in the eligibility form can further be used to eliminate the inaccuracies before claims submission

 Try to accelerate collections and revisit past-due accounts.
 Modern solutions provide advanced cash flow management features like automated tools that work to improve dental office billing and follow-up to enhance the speed of collections.
 Automated ERA postings can also help dentists get a grip on the situation faster.

-With the safety of your patients at high risk, the reduced numbers of in-patient visits are going to be real and long-standing.
-Reducing no shows and cancellations with appointment reminders can be a solution to keep up the revenue stream to an extent.
+With the safety of your patients at high risk, the reduced number of in-patient visits will be real and long-standing.
+Reducing no-shows and cancellations with appointment reminders can be a solution to keep up the revenue stream to an extent.

-You can also maintain the appointment volume through telehealth conferencing; consulting your patients through high-quality video.
+You can also maintain the appointment volume through teledentistry conferencing; consulting your patients through high-quality video.

 Not every dental practice or DSO has the right tool in place to manage the cash flow, but it is essential at this time of need.
 Let us see how you can organize all of the above challenges with a single affordable solution.

 Implementing an all-in-one cloud-based practice management system with built-in revenue cycle management is perhaps an advanced way to bring in effective cash flow management to your office.
-This is almost a plug and play solution that takes care of everything from cross-checking insurance eligibility to sending out payment reminders.
+This is almost a plug-and-play solution that takes care of everything from checking insurance eligibility to sending out payment reminders.